mdx-js/eslint-mdx/README.md

    eslint . --ext js,mdx
    ```

-3. Custom parser for ES syntax is also supported:
+3. Custom parser for ES syntax is also supported, although `babel-eslint` will be detected automatically what means you actually do not need to do this:

    ```json
    {